Sambit7848/ML-Project/02-Customer-Next-Purchase-Prediction/README.md

 # ⚙️ Feature Engineering

-Customer purchasing behavior is converted into meaningful Machine Learning features such as:
+The model uses customer purchasing behavior to create features such as:

 * 🧾 Total orders
 * 💰 Total spending